Glass and windshield claims

 Comprehensive coverage.
 What's more, you may be able to have your windshield repaired for free, without paying a deductible.

-no other related vehicle damage, you can go directly to an ICBC-approved
+You can go directly to an ICBC-approved

 call us to report your claim.